Indoor Environmental Quality, Work Performance, and Health

-Temperature is also shown to effect work performance.
-The above table represents relative performance to temperature, with the highest performance at 21 and 22 degrees Celsius (69 to 72 degrees Farenheit).
+Temperature is also shown to affect work performance.
+The above table represents relative performance to temperature, with the highest performance at 21 and 22 degrees Celsius (69 to 72 degrees Fahrenheit).

 Sick Building Syndrome and Work Performance

-Out of a total of 24 reviewed studies, 15 field studies (either cross sectional or experimental) reported association between SBS-symptoms and self-assessed productivity in office environments.
-In addition two studies reported an association between SBS-symptoms and objectively measured performance in school environments and five laboratory studies reported an association, but do not indicate a causal relationship, between increased SBS-symptoms and diminished objectively measured performance in tests that have tasks emulating real work.
+Out of a total of 24 reviewed studies, 15 field studies (either cross sectional or experimental) reported associations between SBS symptoms and self-assessed productivity in office environments.
+In addition, two studies reported an association between SBS symptoms and objectively measured performance in school environments.
+Five of the laboratory studies reported an association, but did not indicate a causal relationship, between increased SBS symptoms and diminished objectively measured performance in tests that included tasks emulating real work.

-Furthermore, the study found that the cost of poor IEQ can be higher than energy costs space conditioning and ventilation, and that many measures taken to improve indoor IEQ will be highly cost-effective when accounting for the monetary savings resulting from an improved health or productivity.
+Furthermore, the study found that the cost of poor IEQ can be higher than energy costs space conditioning and ventilation, and that many measures taken to improve indoor IEQ will be highly cost effective when accounting for the monetary savings resulting from improved health or productivity.

-In conclusion, the study identified quantitative relationships between ventilation rate and illness-caused absence, and determined that it is possible to estimate quantitatively how work performance relates with ventilation rate, air temperature, and perceived air quality.
-Indoor Environmental Quality does appear to effect occupants’ healthiness and performance as well as the financial bottom line of companies.
+In conclusion, the study identified quantitative relationships between ventilation rate and illness caused absence, and determined that it is possible to estimate quantitatively how work performance relates with ventilation rate, air temperature, and perceived air quality.
+Indoor environmental quality does appear to affect occupant healthiness and performance as well as the financial bottom line of companies.
 These relationships should be considered when decisions are made about building design and operation.